Recipe for Baked German Cheesecake, a total feast for you to enjoy

-Mix in a bowl using a beater, the cottage cheese, sugar, lemon juice, vanilla essence, egg yolks until all combined and smooth, then add in the zest.
+- Mix in a bowl using a beater, the cottage cheese, sugar, lemon juice, vanilla essence, and egg yolks until all combined and smooth, then add in the zest.

-Lightly coat the sides of the adjustable ring with pan release and pour in the batter over the biscuit crust.
+- Lightly coat the sides of the adjustable ring with a pan release and pour in the batter over the biscuit crust.

 I did foil the base of the pan and added a bit of water in my base pan under the adjustable pan.
 This is not necessary, but I preferred this way.

 Quark is a traditional, creamy, unripened cheese tracing its origin to German-speaking and Eastern European countries.
 Quark is said to be a cross between yogurt and cottage cheese.
 This fresh, soft, white cheese is prepared from pasteurized cow’s milk with a small amount of acid added to achieve a good, firm curd

 How do you eat quark?